josserden/nextjs-boilerplate/README.md

         ├── Header
             ├── index.ts -> file for re->export
             ├── Header.tsx -> main component
-            ├── constants.ts -> constants for this component
             ├── Logo -> folder with component for this module ├── index.ts
                 ├── Logo.tsx
-            ├── Menu -> folder with component for this module ├── index.ts
-                ├── Menu.tsx
         ├── Footer
             ├── index.ts
             ├── Footer.tsx